Grace-Amondi/myhospitali/README.md

     f) You should now see a green alert message telling you that your profile has been updated.
 If you do not see one, your profile has not been updated.
-HealthNet will tell you what part(s) of the form must be done.
+My Hospitali will tell you what part(s) of the form must be done.
        Retry steps d through e.

 8. Viewing Your Messages - any user type